ucan-wg/spec/README.md

 The potency (also known as a "caveat") are the represented rights to some resource.
 Each potency type has its own elements and semantics.
 They may by unary, support a semilattice, be monotone, and so on.
 Potencies may be considered on their own — separate from resources — and applied to different resources.
 Potencies are extensible, and definiable to match any resource.
 For example:

-APPEND is a potency for WNFS paths.
-The potency OVERWRITE also implies the ability to APPEND.
+`APPEND` is a potency for WNFS paths.
+The potency `OVERWRITE` also implies the ability to APPEND.
 Email has no such tiered relationship.
 You may SEND email, but there is no ”super send”.

 ## 2.3 Scope

-An authorization scope is the tuple `resource x potency`.
+An authorization scope is the set of tuples `[resource x potency]`.
 Scopes compose, so a list of scopes can be considered the union of all of the inner scopes.

 ![](./assets/scope_union.jpg)

-You can think of this as ”scoping” the total rights of the authorization space down to the relevant volume of authorizations.
+The ”scope” is the total rights of the authorization space down to the relevant volume of authorizations.
+With the exception of rights amplification, every individual delegation MUST have equal or less scope from their delegator.

 Inside this content space, can draw a boundary around some resource(s) (their type, identifiers, and paths or children), and their capabilities (potencies).